DP-App-Developers/US-Citizenship/PrivacyPolicy.md

 # Privacy Policy
 Effective Date: 1/1/2024

+The app sources all its information directly from the [USCIS website](https://www.uscis.gov/citizenship/find-study-materials-and-resources/study-for-the-test).

 ### No Collection of Personal Information
 The US Citizen app does not collect any personal information from its users.
 We are committed to maintaining the privacy and confidentiality of your data.